W A R ADIKYRIE

 By Friday, enough had been raised that Kyrie was safe

-(and with a cushion to spare!), as were all the other Morgans at the broker that week!
-And, Forever Morgans had checked
+(and with a cushion to spare!), as were all the other Morgans at the broker that week.
+And I was approved as Kyrie's adoptive home!

 PA.
 Cindy sent many updates, photos and videos over the three weeks that Kyrie

 was in her excellent care- thank you Cindy!
-Kyrie is

-exactly as the note that was sent to auction with her stated- kind and gentle.
+that was sent to auction with her stated- kind and gentle.
+She is quiet for hoof trimming (a good thing since I am doing that

 was seen by our vet we learned the swelling is from